 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3300 and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3300 does not offer wifi capability.
+In contrast, the D3300 does not provide wifi capability.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the D3300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3300 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D3300 and the Sony A7 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.